dela3499/l1ktools/README.md

 #### Tools
 * **cmap/io/gct.py**: Classes to interact with .gct and .gctx files.
-* **cmap/util/api_utils.py**: Classes to make calls to the LINCS annotation API and return results as Python data structures.

 #### Demo
-* **example_methods.py**: To run the demo, change to the folder containing example_methods.py and run the script.
+* **example_methods.py**: To run the demo, change to the folder containing `example_methods.py` and run the script.
 It will read in a .gctx file, display its contents, and write to disc.

 ---
 ## Common data analysis tasks